 on that day I myself stripped from him the prize of Achilleus

 Yet what could I do?
 It is the god who accomplishes all things.'
 (19.85-90)

 When Agamemnon is trying to patch things up with Achilleus, do you find his excuse convincing?
 (Erinys, just so you know, is the personification of vengeance.)
-If you are familiar with Shakespeare's play, you might want to compare Agamemnon's excuse with the similar one made by Hamlet to Laertes in Hamlet (Act 5, Scene 2, lines 226-244).
-Then read Laertes's response, and see if it sounds like something Achilleus might say.
+If you are familiar with Shakespeare's Hamlet, you might want to compare Agamemnon's excuse with the similar one made by Hamlet to Laertes (Act 5, Scene 2, lines 226-244).
+Then read Laertes's response and see if it sounds like something Achilleus might say.